-Travellers in Perth can fly direct to Singapore for only 50,000 miles one-way.
+Travellers from Perth can fly nonstop to Singapore for only 50,000 miles one-way.

-For 60,000 miles one-way, you can fly direct from Melbourne or Brisbane to Hong Kong, or Sydney to Manila, for example.
+For 10,000 miles more one-way, you can fly nonstop from Melbourne or Brisbane to Hong Kong, or Sydney to Manila, for example.

 Unfortunately, flying from Sydney costs an extra 20,000 miles and availability is not as good as from the three other cities.

-Supplementary images courtesy of American Express and respective airlines/frequent flyer programs
+Supplementary images courtesy American Express and respective airlines/frequent flyer programs.

 Looking for more inspiration for how to spend your hard-earned frequent flyer points?